Breed Info: Teddy Bear Dogs and Puppies

-- Teddy bear puppies are small in stature, and remain small even into adulthood, growing to a height of approximately 12 inches.
-They weight a light 12 to 14 pounds as adult dogs.
+- Teddy bear puppies are small in stature, and they remain small even into adulthood, growing to a height of approximately 12 inches.
+They weigh a light 12 to 14 pounds as adult dogs.

 - The breed sports a soft, fluffy coat that doesn't shed like most dog breeds.
 It can be clipped short into a "puppy cut" or left long.